|Section||Student Affairs Policies|

 - designated areas in the front and back patios of the Student Activities Center;

 - a designated area within the Student Activities Center, the Humanities and Social Science Building, Administration Building, the Business and Education Building and the Quad;

-- other specifically designated areas formally contracted through the University for the purpose of advertising goods and services to the USCA community upon the approval of the Chancellor, Vice Chancellor for Student Life and Services, or designee.
+- other specifically designated areas formally contracted through the University for the purpose of advertising goods and services to the USCA community upon the approval of the Chancellor, Vice Chancellor for Student Affairs, or designee.